mwganson/ThreadProfile/README.md

 modeling both the internal and the external threads for a project it is a good idea to take cross sections of both so you can inspect the fit on the screen.<br/>

 ## FAQ
+* When zooming in close the thread surface looks very rough.
+What can be done about this? <br/>
+** I believe this only affects the way the object appears on the screen.
+Here are some things you can do to try to improve the appearance.
+Switch to the view tab of the sweep object (or body if in Part Design) and adjust the Deviation property to something like 0.1.
+The Angular Deflection property might also have an effect.
+This should smooth the surface rendering, but at the expense of longer processing times.
+Check the Quality property of the ThreadProfile object and see if changing that up or down can help the appearance.
+Check the Parameterization property and try different settings for it, for example, 0.25 instead of 1.0.
 * Why is there a line running up the thread?<br/>
 ** There are actually multiple lines.
 One is is the BSpline's seamline.
 If you Pad / Extrude the profile you can see this seamline as a straight edge, similar to what you see in cylinders and extruded / padded circles.
 The others are the seamlines from the helix.
 <br/>